hanseljulio/EightQueens/README.md

 # EightQueens
-Eight Queens Puzzle
+* Eight Queens Puzzle

 -------------------------------------------------------------------------------

 ## Overview
-This is the Eight Queens puzzle, exercise for 2D array.
+* This is the Eight Queens puzzle, exercise for 2D array.
+* The goal is to place all 8 queens ('Q') in a diagonal position.

 -------------------------------------------------------------------------------